Olympic Organizers Face Blowback Over How They Handled High Winds

 "For snowboarders convinced that their sport will always be treated as an afterthought by FIS, they've got plenty of ammunition today," Barry Petchesky wrote at Deadspin.

 Then there's the question of simple fairness.
-The intensity of the wind ebbed and flowed, causing British athlete Jenny Jones to call it a "total lottery," as The Guardian reports:
+The intensity of the wind ebbed and flowed, causing British athlete Jenny Jones to call it a "total lottery," as the Guardian reports:

 "Britain's Aimee Fuller, who finished 17th after crashing on her second run, described conditions as among the [worst] she had ever encountered, saying it was like a sailboat under her board.
 'Unfortunately it wasn't the best day for our sport,' she added.
 'We're flying over 30 metre [100 foot] jumps and if it gusts you're going to go down.
 Some people got lucky and I didn't.'